 Climate Ride takes care of all the details, so you can focus on riding the 45-70 miles per day of carefully planned routes on back roads that meander through the countryside.
 It’s challenging yet doable, and you have all day to make it to the next rest stop.
 The ride has followed the same route between the two cities since the first Climate Ride in 2008, although portions change from year to year.
 The Climate Ride support team is always nearby to assist you, keep you happy and healthy, and make your ride worry-free and memorable.

-For more information on each day’s riding, page through the tabs above.
-If you're ready to sign up and ride, click below to register!
+For more information on this event, page through the tabs above.

-Climate Riders will depart from Manhattan’s spectacular urban landscape, riding en masse through New York City.
+Climate Riders will depart from Brooklyn's spectacular urban landscape, riding en masse through New York City.

 A ferry awaits to transport our group across New York Harbor to Atlantic Highlands, NJ.
 After disembarking, we'll enjoy a tasty picnic, before hopping on our bikes and pedaling into rural countryside of the Garden State.
 Quiet roads weave past small farms on the way to tonight’s destination, Princeton, NJ, home to Princeton University.
 In the evening, we'll gather in a ivy-covered McCosh hall on the Princeton campus to hear from some of our expert speakers.